One Small Step Grant

 Receive grants of up to $100k to develop and test your technology before spinning out or licensing.
 The One Small Step Grant serves as a beacon of hope, offering crucial support for experiments that pave the way for groundbreaking startups or the licensing of breakthrough technologies.
 The grant's objective is to provide gap funding to faculty engaged in promising projects with commercial potential.
 We are specifically interested in projects within 12-18 months of forming a spin-out or embarking on a licensing event.

-Our program is flexible, accepting pre-screening submissions twice per year: once in April, once in September.
+Our program is flexible, accepting pre-screening submissions twice per year: once in April, once in October.
 The program provides up to 5 awards of up to $100,000 every year in financial support.

 FAQ